adaeris/adaeris.github.io/BookoneDarknessintheForestAlleigences.md

 Cherrypaw.
 Creme she-cat with one red eye and one green eye

 Berrypaw.
-Pale ginger tom with green eyes
+Pale ginger tom with brown eyes

 ## Queens